ksenichen/OasisUITest/README.txt

 Java 1.8
 Firefox version 46.0

-To run from command line use: mvn -verify
+To run from command line use: mvn integration-test